kristofferlind/NETProjise/README.md

 ##Problems with requirements
 ###1DV409
 * Most of the c# parts of the application will be api points for the spa, tried adding a few views with presentation page and moving authentication to mvc (not completely sure about auth)
-* Not sure I can make mongodb work with entity framework, couldn't find any library for it.
-Guessing it's pretty hard to implement.
-Not very useful either as entity is an orm.
+* Couldn't find an entity framework provider for mongodb, I'll use entity for caching data from external apis.

 ###1DV449
 * Offline first seems pretty hard to implement in combination with realtime data across multiple clients (Need to implement some kind of queue and diffs).